tondemut/startup_namer-flutter-app/README.md

-# startup_namer
+# Startup name generator

-A new Flutter project.
+A Flutter project which generaates random startup names.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view their [documentation](https://flutter.io/).